ibm-cloud-docs/loadbalancer-service/reliability-guide.md

 [Selecting the service and configuring basic options](/docs/loadbalancer-service?topic=loadbalancer-service-configuring-ibm-cloud-load-balancer-basic-parameters) | Configure basic options, such as the name, description, and type of your load balancer.
 [Configuring load-balancing options and placing your order](/docs/loadbalancer-service?topic=loadbalancer-service-configure-load-balancing-parameters-and-place-order) | Configure protocols, health checks, and back-end servers.
 [Monitoring and managing your service](/docs/loadbalancer-service?topic=loadbalancer-service-monitoring-and-managing-your-service) | Edit your configuration and monitor your load balancer performance.

+Mandatory management port 56501 must be allowlisted in order for load balancer provisioning (as well as customer and service triggered operations) to succeed.
+For more information, refer to this [FAQ](/docs/loadbalancer-service?topic=loadbalancer-service-faqs-for-ibm-cloud-load-balancer#public).
+{: important}